jhuang02/EcommerceProject/APIDOC.md

 **Returned Data Format**: JSON

-**Description 1:** If the search parameter is not included in the request, the endpoint returns a JSON of all the products in the database.
-The JSON includes data about the id, name, quantity, category, and price of each product.
+**Description 1:** If neither the productName parameter nor the productId parameter are not included in the request, the endpoint returns a JSON of all the products in the database.
+The JSON includes data regarding the id, name, quantity, category, and price of each product.

 **Example Request 1:** /ecommerce/products